DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc D - St. Andral's Feast.md

 The young man is Milivoj, who is as described in <span class="citation">N1.
 St. Andral's Church (p.
 97)</span>.
 The priest is Father Lucian Petrovich.
 The boy is Yeska.

-When the players first meet [[Non-Player Characters#Father Lucian Petrovich|Father Petrovich]], he greets them warmly, recognizing them as newcomers to Vallaki, welcoming them to St. Andral's Church, and asking if they have come seeking fellowship or to pray to the Morninglord.
+When the players first meet [[Non-Player Characters#Father Lucian Petrovich|Father Lucian]], he greets them warmly, recognizing them as newcomers to Vallaki, welcoming them to St. Andral's Church, and asking if they have come seeking fellowship or to pray to the Morninglord.

-After the players have exchanged pleasantries, Milivoj dismounts his stepladder and returns it to Father Petrovich.
+After the players have exchanged pleasantries, Milivoj dismounts his stepladder and returns it to Father Lucian.
 The following exchange then takes place, giving the players generous time and opportunity to interrupt and respond:

 * Upon noticing the players, Milivoj immediately scowls, and asks, "Father, are these outsiders bothering you?
 I can ask them to leave."
-* If the players say nothing, Father Petrovich chides Milivoj, noting that, "In these dark times, it's never been more important to be hospitable to others."
+* If the players say nothing, Father Lucian chides Milivoj, noting that, "In these dark times, it's never been more important to be hospitable to others."
 * If rebuffed, Milivoj retorts: "You can't be too sure about strangers.
 I thought the town gates were supposed to be closed.
 They could be vampires, or worse."
 He then glowers at the players, and asks, "Unless you have some way of proving that you're not?"

-Milivoj is eager to prevent further investigation of the church, and hopes to persuade Father Petrovich to drive the players away.
-However, he's not willing to look suspicious, and drops the issue if the players or Father Petrovich push back.
+Milivoj is eager to prevent further investigation of the church, and hopes to persuade Father Lucian to drive the players away.
+However, he's not willing to look suspicious, and drops the issue if the players or Father Lucian push back.
 "You can't be too careful," he mumbles.
 "Be safe, Father."
 He then departs.

-Once Milivoj leaves, if Father Petrovich is informed that Ireena is seeking sanctuary in the church from Strahd or other monsters, he first ensures that no other congregants are present—shooing away Yeska if present—and swears the players to secrecy.
+Once Milivoj leaves, if Father Lucian is informed that Ireena is seeking sanctuary in the church from Strahd or other monsters, he first ensures that no other congregants are present—shooing away Yeska if present—and swears the players to secrecy.

-If the players agree not to spread his words beyond the church, Father Petrovich sorrowfully informs them that, while he would love nothing more than to extend Ireena an offer of permanent shelter, recent events have left the church's wards in a precarious state.
+If the players agree not to spread his words beyond the church, Father Lucian sorrowfully informs them that, while he would love nothing more than to extend Ireena an offer of permanent shelter, recent events have left the church's wards in a precarious state.
 He can also share the following additional information at the players' prompting:

 * The church is ordinarily hallowed ground, as though the building was protected by a *hallow* spell.
 This magical ward prevents fiends and undead from entering the church, and keeps them from magically charming, frightening, or possessing those within it.
 * The source of this protection is the crypt of Saint Andral, which has historically held the blessed bones of Andral himself, the founder of Vallaki's church and a great cleric of the Morninglord.
-* Originally, only Father Petrovich knew of the bones' existence.
+* Originally, only Father Lucian knew of the bones' existence.
 However, after news the siege of Barovia reached Vallaki a few days ago, he shared the knowledge of the bones with Yeska, as described in <span class="citation">Bones of St. Andral (p.
 97)</span>.
-* To retain the church's protection, Father Petrovich must invoke a particular rite of protection over Saint Andral's bones once every year, at dawn on the morning of Saint Andral's Feast—a holy day that memorializes Andral's life.
+* To retain the church's protection, Father Lucian must invoke a particular rite of protection over Saint Andral's bones once every year, at dawn on the morning of Saint Andral's Feast—a holy day that memorializes Andral's life.
 * If the rite cannot be carried out at that time, the wards will fall until the rite is completed on a subsequent dawn.
 * Last night, someone broke into the church's crypt and stole St. Andral's bones, damaging the floorboards behind the altar and escaping through a window.
-Without the bones, Father Petrovich can't complete the protective rite, and the wards will fall at dawn on the day of St. Andral's Feast.
+Without the bones, Father Lucian can't complete the protective rite, and the wards will fall at dawn on the day of St. Andral's Feast.
-* Father Petrovich is fearful that some fell creature or wicked soul has manufactured this crisis as an opportunity to cause his congregation harm; though the Baron is confident that no monsters could breach Vallaki's walls, Father Petrovich fears that the town is not as safe as it appears.
+* Father Lucian is fearful that some fell creature or wicked soul has manufactured this crisis as an opportunity to cause his congregation harm; though the Baron is confident that no monsters could breach Vallaki's walls, Father Lucian fears that the town is not as safe as it appears.

-Father Petrovich can also share the date of St. Andral's Feast, which will take place on the fifth day after the players arrived in Vallaki.
+Father Lucian can also share the date of St. Andral's Feast, which will take place on the fifth day after the players arrived in Vallaki.
 He has not reported the theft of the bones for the reasons described in <span class="citation">Bones of St. Andral (p.
 97)</span>.
 He does not suspect Milivoj of stealing the bones either, having no reason to do so.

-If the players express an interest in doing so, Father Petrovich is glad to allow them to inspect the crime scene—having made neither heads nor tails of it himself—and to interview Yeska, so long as they promise to be patient and gentle with the boy.
+If the players express an interest in doing so, Father Lucian is glad to allow them to inspect the crime scene—having made neither heads nor tails of it himself—and to interview Yeska, so long as they promise to be patient and gentle with the boy.

-If the players ask for the identities of other possible witnesses, Father Petrovich notes that the only other employee of the church is the groundskeeper, Milivoj.
-Father Petrovich can give the players directions to Milivoj’s house, which is located in the northwestern quarter of Vallaki.
+If the players ask for the identities of other possible witnesses, Father Lucian notes that the only other employee of the church is the groundskeeper, Milivoj.
+Father Lucian can give the players directions to Milivoj’s house, which is located in the northwestern quarter of Vallaki.

-Father Petrovich accompanies the players as they complete their investigation, answering additional questions when asked.
+Father Lucian accompanies the players as they complete their investigation, answering additional questions when asked.
 If the players' investigation takes them beyond the church, he insists on joining them and asks Yeska to attend the chapel in his absence.
 (He takes personal responsibility for the bones' disappearance, and—given his connections across the town and his service to the Morninglord—wishes to assist the players in recovering them.)

-While accompanying the party, Father Petrovich fights alongside them, but allows the players to take the lead in social encounters and exploration.
+While accompanying the party, Father Lucian fights alongside them, but allows the players to take the lead in social encounters and exploration.

-> [!warning]+ **Father Petrovich's Aid**
+> [!warning]+ **Father Lucian's Aid**
-> Without Father Petrovich's assistance—and, specifically, the damage output and radiant damage provided by his *spirit guardians* spell and ***divine eminence*** feature—the battle at the coffin-maker's shop in [[#E4c.
+> Without Father Lucian's assistance—and, specifically, the damage output and radiant damage provided by his *spirit guardians* spell and ***divine eminence*** feature—the battle at the coffin-maker's shop in [[#D4c.
 Volenta's Trap]] is nearly impossible.
 To avoid a TPK, ensure he accompanies the players upon their departure from the church.
-## E1c.
+## D1c.
 The Scene of the Crime
-[[Non-Player Characters#Father Lucian Petrovich|Father Petrovich]] is glad to lead the players to the location of the crypt if prompted.
+[[Non-Player Characters#Father Lucian Petrovich|Father Lucian]] is glad to lead the players to the location of the crypt if prompted.
 Read:

 <div class="description">
 <p>A small pile of fresh wooden boards rests against the altar, a small pouch of nails sitting atop their surface.
 Not far away, the old wooden floorboards behind the crypt have been pried up and broken, with splintered edges jutting out at odd angles.
 Between them, a small, dark opening descends into a dark, dusty space.</p>